Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Empirical strategy

 The GFE estimator is defined as the solution to

 where $\widehat{g}_{i}(\boldsymbol{\theta}, \alpha)$ is the optimal group assignment determined by

-For a given number of groups $G$, the estimator assigns individuals to groups via clustering and estimates the coefficients $\widehat{\boldsymbol{\theta}}$ as well as the group profiles $\widehat{\alpha}_{g_{i} t}$ in an iterative procedure.\footnote{A well-known issue with the GFE estimator is that it is sensitive to the choice of initial values.
-We validate our results by randomly varying the seed and thus the starting values.
+For a given number of groups $G$, the estimator assigns individuals to groups via clustering and estimates the coefficients $\widehat{\boldsymbol{\theta}}$ as well as the group profiles $\widehat{\alpha}_{g_{i} t}$ in an iterative procedure.\footnote{A well-known issue with the GFE estimator is its sensitivity to the choice of initial values.
+To validate our results we randomly vary the seed and thus initial values.
 Our results are robust to different seed choices.} Standard errors are clustered at the individual level and obtained from analytical expressions in \cite{bonhomme2015grouped}.